Real Genius: Scientific accuracy

-In the MythBusters episode "Car vs. Rain", first broadcast on June 17, 2009, the MythBusters team tried to determine whether the final scene in the film, the destruction of Dr. Hathaway's house with laser-popped popcorn, is actually possible.
+In the MythBusters episode "Car vs. Rain", first broadcast on June 17, 2009, the MythBusters team tried to determine whether the final scene in the film, the destruction of Dr Hathaway's house with laser-popped popcorn, is actually possible.
 First they used a ten-watt laser to pop a single kernel wrapped in aluminum foil, showing that popping corn is possible with a laser.
 Then they tested a scaled-down model of a house.
 The popcorn was popped through induction heating because a sufficiently large laser was not available.
 The result was that the popcorn was unable to expand sufficiently to break glass, much less break open a door or move the house off its foundation.
 Instead, it ceased to expand and then simply charred.

 It was also specifically stated in the program that a five-megawatt laser still did not exist, even in military applications, and that the most powerful military laser they knew of was 100 kilowatts.

 In January 2011, it was further demonstrated on video in a home setting that a kernel of corn directly exposed to laser light from accessible consumer level lasers could be popped as reported by TechCrunch.

 The solid xenon-halogen laser proposed and built by Chris in the latter half of the film, though in the realm of science fiction, was based on a theory of the time.
-Real Genius, through consultant Martin A. Gundersen (who played the math professor), was later cited in an academic publication that detailed the scientific basis behind the laser.
+Real Genius, through consultant Martin A. Gundersen, who played the math professor, was later cited in an academic publication that detailed the scientific basis behind the laser.

 Television series

 Reports surfaced in September 2014 that a potential television series was in the works.
 NBC was set to produce the comedy series with Sony TV, Happy Madison and 3 Arts Entertainment.
-As of December 2017 there are no updates on the production.
+As of December 2017 there were no updates on the production.